Linear Model and Extensions: Other GLMs

-where $\mu_i = e^{x_i^{\T} \beta}$.
-So it is also a log-linear model.
-This does not correspond to the canonical link.
-Instead, we should specify \ri{Gamma(link = "log")} to fit the log-linear Gamma regression model.
+The observations are independent across units.
+The $(\beta, \nu)$ are the unknown parameters. \end{assumption} So the Gamma regression model is also a log-linear model.
+Assumption \ref{assume::gamma-reg} does not correspond to the canonical link.
+Instead, we should specify \ri{Gamma(link = "log")} to fit the log-linear Gamma regression model under Assumption \ref{assume::gamma-reg}.

 The log-likelihood function is

 Then

 and